• Skip to primary navigation

 Potato Recipes, Side Dish Recipes

-Note: discussion is for two servings but images are for a double recipe.
+Note: The discussion is for two servings, but the images are for a double recipe.

 Wash one medium Russet potato and scrub well.
-Cut into six equal wedges, give them a nice rinse under running water and pat dry with a paper towel.
+Cut the potatoes into six equal wedges.
+Soak in cold water for 15-20 minutes, then rinse under running water and pat dry with a paper towel.
+Prepare a baking tray using some foil, parchment paper, or just a good spray of PAM cooking spray.

-Brush with olive oil and give them a sprinkle of salt, pepper and garlic powder.
-I use my famous 7:2:2 seasoning.
+Brush with olive oil and give them a sprinkle of salt, pepper, and garlic powder.
+I use my homemade seasoning salt.
+You can use Italian seasoning or any seasoning you wish instead.

-Dip into grated Parmesan cheese.
-Fresh grated preferred.
+Dip into freshly grated or shredded Parmesan cheese.
 2 tablespoons are enough for one potato.

-Place the potato wedges on a baking tray sprayed with PAM with skin side of the wedge down.
+Place the potato wedges on the prepared baking sheet with the skin side of the wedge down.

-Bake until golden brown.
-About 25-30 minutes.
+Bake until golden brown—about 25-30 minutes.
 The internal temperature should be 200° or a little more.
+Serve hot.
+If you want, give them an additional sprinkle of Parmesan cheese and salt, and garnish with fresh chopped parsley.

 From Dan Mikesell AKA DrDan